Waldstein1804/UKSKprosodynetwork.github.io/index.md

 ### Registration

 The number of in-person participants is limited to 30.
 Registration is free and lunch is provided.
-To register, please compete [this form](https://forms.office.com/r/NpdVWpbk8q).
+To register, please complete [this form](https://forms.office.com/r/NpdVWpbk8q).

 Some presentations will be livestreamd and/or recorded.
-For online attedance, registration is not required.
-Please visit this page on the workshop day -- you will find a link to the video.
+For online participation, registration is not required.
+Please visit this page on the workshop day -- the link to the video will appear.

 ### Organisers